panxl/qmhub/docs/Installation.rst

 **Python Module**

-qmhub can be used as a python moduele that can do all and more of qmhub commandline functionality
+qmhub can be used as a python moduele that can do all and more of qmhub commandline functionality:

     take arrays from .nc and .psf formate and copy them directly into QMhub with pdb, mdanaylsis, anything